Crowned by Burger King, meat replacement company Impossible Foods raises $300 million – TechCrunch

 And it seems that the strategy is working in Asia.
 Sales across the continent are rising, according to the company, in restaurants across Hong Kong, Singapore and Macau.

-Founded in 2011 by former pediatrician and Stanford biochemistry professor, Dr. Patrick O. Brown, Impossible Foods’ plant-based burger may be the second greatest invention by a Doc Brown since the 80s.
+Founded in 2011 by former pediatrician and Stanford biochemistry professor Dr. Patrick O. Brown, Impossible Foods’ plant-based burger may be the second greatest invention by a Doc Brown since the ’80s.

 Impossible Foods is also hiring extensively in Oakland, Calif., where the company has its largest plant.
-It has already added to its executive team since the new funding, bringing on Sheetal Shah, a former chief operations officer at Verifone to oversee the company’s manufacturing, supply chain and logistics.
+It has already added to its executive team since the new funding, bringing on Sheetal Shah, a former chief operations officer at Verifone, to oversee the company’s manufacturing, supply chain and logistics.